 After closing the splash, the startup scene is displayed in the 3D View if no other blend-file was loaded.
 A customized startup scene can be saved as a part of the startup file.

 The gray cube in the center of the scene is a mesh object.
-Because the cube is selected it is drawn with an orange outline.
+Because the cube is selected it is displayed with an orange outline.

-- The circle with a thin line to the bottom is a light source illuminating the cube.
-Lights in: Blender Internal, Cycles.
+- The circles with a thin line to the bottom is a light source illuminating the cube.
+Lights in: General Settings.

 - The pyramid with a big triangle pointing upward is the camera used as point of view for rendering.
 See also: cameras in Cycles.

 - 3D Cursor